Did you get a positive pregnancy test but it still doesn’t feel real?

 18. Start planning for baby financially.

 I had insurance and still ended up with 4 bills.
 It’s never to early to start budgeting and saving for baby.
-If you need some help, download the Pregnancy Budget Toolkit.
-It’s FREE.
+If you need some help, visit the shop to learn more about the Pregnancy Budget Toolkit.

 19. Tell your co-workers.